ibleaman/JPPC/auditions.md

 At your audition, we listen for musicianship, ability to learn pronunciation, and ability to convey the meaning of a text.
 We also determine your vocal part (soprano, alto, tenor, or bass) and range within that part.

-Auditions may include singing a song or two of your choice, repeating several series of pitches and rhythms that would be played for you, and learning a sentence or two of Yiddish text.
+Auditions may include singing a song or two of your choice, repeating pitches and rhythms, and learning a sentence or two of Yiddish text.

-We ordinarily hold auditions, by appointment only, in Midtown Manhattan in late August and during September.
+We ordinarily hold auditions, by appointment only, in Midtown Manhattan in August and September.
 You may benefit from attending one of our concerts before you audition.
 Visit our [CONCERTS](https://www.yiddishchorus.org/concerts.html) page.

 For more information, contact us at [info@YiddishChorus.org](mailto:info@yiddishchorus.org).